Tips and Resources for Victims of the LA Wildfires

 Hotline: 855-225-5032

-Teladoc Health is providing free 24/7 telehealth visits through its natural disaster hotline for non-emergency illnesses.
+Teladoc Health provides free 24/7 telehealth visits through its natural disaster hotline for non-emergency illnesses.
 This service ensures that displaced residents or those unable to access regular care can still receive medical support.

 Discounted Accommodation